 - 25% Ongoing mini-assignments

 - 20% Visual analysis/annotation project

 - 20% Midterm take home exam

-- 5% Office visit with instructor during office hours or by appointment.
+- 5% Zoom visit with instructor during Student hours or by appointment.

 - 30% Final project + advance Proposal for final

-Office Visit (5%): You are required to come by during professor's office hours or make an appointment for a different time to have a conversation about your work, address any questions you wish to explore.
+Zoom Visit (5%): You are required to visit with professor during student hours or make an appointment for a different time to check in and address any questions you wish to explore.
 To receive full credit - you must show up at least once.
 This is an opportunity to talk about your ideas one-on-one with your professor and help me get to know where you are coming from better.
 Take advantage of it!